The Early History of the Men's Suit

 Victorian

 The frock coat, which was not always black, became fashionable towards the beginning of the Victorian period and quickly became the traditional daily wear for guys.
 The morning coat, a new (then informal) garment, became appropriate about the middle of the nineteenth century.
 It was a less formal clothing with a cutaway front that was appropriate for riding.
-Morning dress and frock coats were not suits because they were worn with trousers that did not match in color or fabric; a matching waistcoat and trousers were deemed informal and might be defined using the short-lived word ditto suit.
+Morning dress and frock coats were not suits because they were worn with trousers that did not match in color or fabric.
+A matching waistcoat and trousers were deemed informal and might be defined using the short-lived word ditto suit.
 The frock coat remained the standard attire for any formal or business situations, with a tailcoat worn in the evenings.

 The modern lounge suit was born near the end of the nineteenth century as a highly casual garment designed to be worn only for sports, in the country, or at the beach.

 Simultaneously, the dinner jacket was designed and came to be used for casual evening occasions.
-It descended from white tie (the dress code associated with the evening tailcoat), but swiftly evolved into a completely new garment, the dinner jacket, with a new dress code, initially known as ‘dress lounge,’ and then black tie.
-When it was introduced to the United States, it was dubbed the tuxedo.
-Originally, the ‘dress lounge’ was only worn for small private meetings, while white tie (‘white tie and tails’) was still worn for large formal events.
+It descended from white tie (the dress code associated with the evening tailcoat).
+But swiftly evolved into a completely new garment, the dinner jacket, with a new dress code, initially known as ‘dress lounge,’ and then black tie.
+When it was introduced to the United States.
+It was dubbed the tuxedo.
+Originally, the ‘dress lounge’ was only worn for small private meetings.
+While white tie (‘white tie and tails’) was still worn for large formal events.
 As an alternative to complete evening gowns with white tie, the ‘dress lounge’ gradually gained popularity for larger parties.